Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Transversality of bisingular sets

 Let

 then

-Clearly $g^t_1$ is a homotpy starts at $g_1$.
+Clearly $g^t_1$ is a {homotopy} starting at $g_1$.
 The second property of the theorem is true if $t$ is small enough.
-Equation (\ref{equ:6.1}) shows that $g_1^t|_U$ is the composition of $g_1$ with an rotation centered at the origin.
+Equation (\ref{equ:6.1}) shows that $g_1^t|_U$ is the composition of $g_1$ with a rotation centered at the origin.
 Because rotations are diffeomorphisms, the singular set $S_t\cap U$ of $g_1^t|_U$ is $S\cap U$.
 This proves the third and the first half of the forth properties.\\ For the second half of the forth property, if there are no points $(0,0)\ne x\in U$ such that $g_1(x)$ is on the $x$-axis, then the forth property holds automatically.
 Otherwise, let

-Because $g_1|_S$ is a immersion at $(0,0)$, $U$ can be shrunk if necessary such that $y_1\ne0$.
+Because $g_1|_S$ is an immersion at $(0,0)$, $U$ can be shrunk if necessary such that $y_1\ne0$.
 Equation (\ref{equ:6.1}) implies

 Therefore there is a positive numbers $\delta$ such that the following map

 is transverse to the $x$-axis at all $(0,x)\in(-\delta,\delta)\times\{S\cap U-(0,0)\}$.
 The proof is complete. \end{proof}